Bash Shortcuts I Use Every Day

 Editing Shortcuts

-Editing shortcuts allow you to modify the command that you are typing.
-They can help you delete, undo, cut, paste, complete, or capitalize characters, words, or lines.
-Here are some of the editing shortcuts that you can use.
+Editing shortcuts let you modify the command you're typing.
+They help you delete, undo, cut, paste, complete, or capitalize characters, words, or lines.

 ShortcutDescription